ibm-cloud-docs/vpc/backup_service_vpc_view_backup_jobs.md

 * `snapshot_source_unsupported`: The source file share's access control mode does not support backups and snapshots.
 * `source_volume_busy`: This code indicates that a backup snapshot could not be created because the source volume is performing operations that must be serialized.
 Such operations include increasing the capacity, adjusting IOPS, or the creation of a snapshot.
 * `source_volume_too_large` - The code indicates that a backup snapshot could not be created because the source volume exceeds the [maximum supported size](/docs/vpc?topic=vpc-snapshots-vpc-faqs&interface=ui#faq-snapshot-4).
+* `snapshot_rate_too_high` - The rate of backups for the resource is too high, the backup job cannot create the backup snapshot before a new snapshot is due.
+The second snapshot fails because the first snapshot is still being processed.
 * `source_volume_unavailable` - The code indicates that a backup snapshot could not be created because the source volume could not be found.
 Make sure that the volume is attached to a running instance.
 * `snapshot_source_unavailable` - The source data is not available.
 This error might occur because the source is still being created.